 Another question we get is, ‘What’s the difference between ‘EDDM (Every Door Direct Mail)’ and just sending to a regular list?”
 Well, EDDM is about 16.2 cents and it’s full saturation to a carrier route.
 You also don’t print the name or the address on the actual mailing piece itself.
 You do get a great rate, but you lose the flexibility of targeting.
 The more saturated you get into a carrier route, the more value or savings the post office gives to you.
 It makes their jobs easier.

 We recommend saturation mailing versus EDDM (Every Door Direct Mail).
 Saturation means, for as long as you reach certain thresholds, for example, 75% of the carrier route, you’re going to get significant savings.

-It is close to EDDM pricing which is 17.5 cents versus the 16.01 cents.
+It is close to EDDM pricing at 17.5 cents versus the 16.2 cents.
 With the amount of waste you can cut out of your list versus EDDM, you really do save a lot of money.

 We highly believe in saturation.
 Since you have the list, you can actually print the name of the homeowner, or the address.
 It’s a more personalized experience for not much more.
 Since you’re cutting out the waste of who you don’t want to send the mail to, you also don’t have the expense of the product that you’re actually printing to reach the home.
 Overall, we’re fans of saturation.
 You can read more about postage by clicking here.